Tauranga is a fast growing and vibrant city full of opportunities. It is a great place for Rangatahi* to grow up, study, work and have fun.

 Youth advisory group / Special interest group/ Youth Sector Hui

 The delivery of the youth advisory group has been disestablished.
 We are currently developing a youth special interest group that is open to anyone aged 24 years and under who reside in Tauranga City these meetings will be taking place once a quarter.
 In the later half of 2022 we will be working alongside youth sector partners to deliver a bi-monthly youth sector hui for all youth sector partners.
 If you are interested in attending either of these please contact Calvin Buttimore – Rangatahi Advisor – email@example.com.

 Youth engagement plan

-In 2016, elected members approved the Tauranga Moana Rangatahi Youth Engagement Plan.
-Developed in collaboration with young people and key stakeholders, the plan outlines Council’s commitment to engaging with our young people and planning for the future.
+In 2016, the mayor and councillors approved the Tauranga Moana Rangatahi Youth Engagement Plan.
+Developed in collaboration with Rangatahi and key stakeholders, the plan outlines council’s commitment to engaging with our young people and planning for the future.

 The plan has four key goals: